ariktatishev/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+#### 1. Brushing Teeth Timer

+*Things that seemed better on paper:*
+* If you're not paying attention to the light, you might miss the flash of color to change the sides.
+* You would need at least 5 seconds before picking up the brush and actually brushing the teeth, to put the toothpaste on.
+The timer should not start immediately

+*Ideas that came up from the acting:*
+* Have a sequence of lights that are associated with every quadrant of the mouth, so after the flash, it changes to that color
+* Have a cooldown period between picking up the brush and brushing the teeth

+#### 2. Tupperware Status Indicator

+*Things that seemed better on paper:*
+* Depending on how many days you set for the lid, the lid will only change color after exactly 24 hours

+*Ideas that came up from the acting:*
+* A continuous color change is better than the discreet color change as a progress bar of an item's shelf life

+#### 3. Water fountain level indicator

+*Things that seemed better on paper:*
+* Pets will activate the sensor and may be startled

+*Ideas that came up from the acting:*
+* Change the display from sensor activated screen to a small LED on the outside of the fountain.
+That way pets won't be startled

+#### 4. Indoor AQI Indicator

+*Things that seemed better on paper:*
+* It does not show the outside AQI, so even if the air is bad inside, it could be worse outside

+*Ideas that came up from the acting:*
+* Have 2 screens or display outputs.
+One for indoor and one for outdoor.

+#### 5. "Last time I took my meds" indicator

+*Things that seemed better on paper:*
+* Initially having the sensor be on the location of the pill bottle seemed like a good idea, but one could pick up the bottle without taking pills

+*Ideas that came up from the acting:*
+* Having the indicator on the screwcaps is better because if the bottle is unscrewed it means it was used
+* Having a continuous color change to reflect how long ago the pill was taken

+#### 6. Oven state indicator

+*Things that seemed better on paper:*
+* None

+*Ideas that came up from the acting:*
+* None

+#### 7. Water Drinking Reminder

+*Things that seemed better on paper:*
+* It does not account for the amount of water drank

+*Ideas that came up from the acting:*
+* Rather than being affected by the gravity sensor, it's easier to just use the screwcap reset position as a sensor

 ## Part C. Prototype the device